MarcisTU/music_instrument_rag_assistant/README.md

-# Advanced RAG Product Recommendation Engine
+# Advanced RAG Musical product suggestion AI system

 A Retrieval-Augmented Generation (RAG) system built to recommend musical instruments and products based on a user's query that contains description of what user has used/bought and what he is looking for.

-The platform leverages an asynchronous microservices architecture powered by **vLLM** for fast local LLM and embedding inference, **RabbitMQ** for reliable message queuing and event-driven architecture, **pgvector** for semantic vector searches, and **uv** for ultra-fast, deterministic Python dependency resolution.
+The platform leverages an asynchronous microservices architecture powered by **vLLM** for fast local LLM and embedding inference, **RabbitMQ** for reliable message queuing and event-driven architecture, **pgvector** for semantic vector searches, and **uv** for fast, and easy Python dependency management.

 ---